The Dennis Miller Show: "The Booking Wars"

-Cancellation & after-effects
+Cancellation

 On July 17, 1992, Tribune Entertainment announced it was cancelling Miller's show due to poor ratings.
 Donald Hacker, its president and chief executive officer, said, "After a tremendous effort on the parts of all parties involved, we've made a business decision not to proceed."
 The last show was July 24, 1992.
 Tribune issued an odd, single-spaced, five-page press release that praised the show, its ratings, its guests and its segments (while no mention was made of profits).
 Tribune also took out a two-page ad spread in The Hollywood Reporter, which thanked Miller and the guests of his show.
 Despite Tribune Entertainment having promised Miller a nine-month commitment, the show was cancelled after seven months, with Hacker citing that the show wasn't making the ratings growth needed to continue.
 Arsenio Hall, still angered by "The Booking Wars," reacted to the news of Miller's cancellation by saying, "He should be staying and punk-ass Leno should be going."

 During the final week of Miller's show, taped after the cancellation press release, he announced a 1-900 phone number for fans to call and ask for the show to be continued.
 The number received around 150,000 calls and the charge for calling it made between $40,000 to $50,000, which was donated to the Pediatric AIDS Foundation.
 Miller said he was touched by the outpouring and said he had only expected at most 20,000 calls.
 Also during the final week, he took on a sharper edge that, to reviewers such as Phil Rosenthal, showed "just how much unfulfilled promise the show held for the same viewers who love NBC's Late Night With David Letterman or even Comedy Central's cult favorite Night After Night with Allan Havey."
 This included Miller jokingly looking into the camera and begging CBS Entertainment president Jeff Sagansky for a job; having Julia Sweeney appear as her androgynous SNL character Pat and serenade him, mimicking Bette Midler's song for the retiring Johnny Carson; and, when a skit began to fail, moving the man with the cue-cards on camera.
 On his last show, Miller, mimicking political party nomination races, said, "I release all my delegates to Arsenio and David Letterman."
 The final moments of the show featured Miller using a rope ladder to climb towards an (unseen) helicopter, in mock recreation of an iconic image of a helicopter evacuating the US embassy at the end of the Vietnam War.
 Soon after his final show, Miller made an appearance on Hall's show.